-Instead, there are many acceptable and ethical ways to use AI; for example, proofread and edit your own original written work (instruct your LLM NOT to change your writing), organize your thoughts, suggest areas where you could elaborate, or generate essay titles.
+Instead, there are many acceptable ways to use AI: help proofread and edit your written work (instruct your LLM NOT to change your writing), help organize your thoughts, suggest areas where you could elaborate, or generate essay titles.

-TC email: Students should check their TC Email account on a regular basis (at least two to three times weekly) to check for general information sent from campus or instructors.
+TC email: Students should check their TC Email account on a regular basis (at least twice weekly) to check for general information sent from campus or instructors.
 Through your TC email, you have access to Microsoft One Drive (including the web-based versions of Word, PowerPoint, and Excel).